rjbetancourtc/agri-social-nav-vineyard/matlab/scripts/README.md

   </tbody>
 </table>

-<h2>Run the published source</h2>
+<h2>Run the dashboard</h2>

 <ol>
-  <li>Use a MATLAB installation supporting <code>udpport</code>, the figure-based interface, and the functions called by this source.</li>
+  <li>Use a MATLAB installation that supports <code>udpport</code> and the functions called by the V7.5 script.</li>
   <li>Make this directory available on the MATLAB path.</li>
-  <li>Configure Unity to send to the MATLAB computer on UDP port <code>55000</code>, or adjust the dashboard port before starting acquisition.</li>
+  <li>Configure Unity to transmit to the MATLAB computer on UDP port <code>55000</code>, or change the dashboard port before acquisition.</li>
-  <li>Use a <strong>new, isolated output directory</strong> for any new campaign.
-The source default <code>cfg.baseFolder = 'results'</code> is relative to MATLAB's current working directory.
-It does not automatically select this repository's <code>results/Data2/Results/</code>.</li>
+  <li>Choose a new, isolated output directory for a new campaign.
+The script default <code>cfg.baseFolder = 'results'</code> is relative to MATLAB's current working directory; it does not automatically select <code>results/Data2/Results/</code> in this repository.</li>
-  <li>Start the dashboard with the command below and select <strong>START ACQUISITION</strong> once.
-In automatic mode, leave reception active while Unity advances through its runs.</li>
+  <li>Start the dashboard with the command below and select <strong>START ACQUISITION</strong>.
+Leave reception active while Unity advances through its runs.</li>
-  <li>Check the saved method, scenario, RunID, terminal result, and packet-integrity counters before using newly recorded data for analysis.</li>
+  <li>Check the saved method, scenario, RunID, terminal result, and packet-integrity counters before analyzing new recordings.</li>
 </ol>

 <pre><code>RobotExperimentDashboard_V7_5_AutoCampaign</code></pre>